Ktor 3.4.0 Help

 <dependency> <groupId>io.ktor</groupId> <artifactId>ktor-server-test-host-jvm</artifactId> <version>${ktor_version}</version> </dependency>

-• Add the kotlin-test dependency providing a set of utility functions for performing assertions in tests:
+• The kotlin-test dependency provides a set of utility functions for performing assertions:

 testImplementation("org.jetbrains.kotlin:kotlin-test:$kotlin_version")